abstractlyZach/reZIDE/README.md

 ## Motivation
-(Tiling window managers](https://youtu.be/GKviflL9XeI) are powerful and flexible and I love using them.
-However, I ran into one issue: *I'm lazy.*
+[Tiling window managers](https://youtu.be/GKviflL9XeI) are powerful and flexible and I love using them.
+However, I kept finding myself running into one issue: *I'm lazy.*

 Whenever I sit down to work, I usually want to open a group of 2+ windows.
 Each window takes 5s-30s to get to a useful state.
 That's way too much effort.
 I couldn't be bothered.